TANYA'S

 Overview

-• In most cases, your vet will charge more for sub-q supplies and prescription foods than other sources.
-If you can save money on the basics, you will have money available to pay your vet for regular check ups.
+• In most cases, your vet will charge more for sub-Q supplies and therapeutic kidney diets than other sources.
+If you can save money on the basics, you will have money available to pay your vet for regular check ups and tests.

 • Alternatively, there are good, reliable and cost effective online suppliers, both for fluid supplies and food.